 New and organized color ramps

-The classic Map Viewer only supports automatically adjusting polygon outline widths and graduated symbols by scale.
-Map Viewer Beta now provides the option to adjust point and line widths by scale.
+The Classic Map Viewer only supports automatically adjusting polygon outline widths and graduated symbols by scale.
+Map Viewer now provides the option to adjust point and line widths by scale.
 Scale-driven styling ensures your layers look great at any zoom level.

 Instant map feedback